zeromile/fresnotechcamp/readme.md

   - Stars must be random sizes
 - __LUNCH__
 - 1:00 - Dance party with Kyle
-- 1:15 - Review mini Challenge
+- 1:15 - Review mini Challenge solution : https://youtu.be/Ih8oRinaSUg
 - 2:00 - Day 4 Challenge: Create a function that will allow you to create text on the Canvas
   - ![Day 4 Challenge Example](https://github.com/zeromile/fresnotechcamp/blob/master/screenshots/day04-challenge-solution.jpg)
+- End of day challenge - Record running your Moon Party code.
+Watch this video to learn how : https://youtu.be/Crzi4nEa7lc